-We do not calculate an unofficial impact factor for JMIR Res Protoc because this would demonstrate a regrettable misuse of the impact factor (see What is impact factor misuse?).
+We do not calculate an unofficial impact factor for JMIR Res Protoc because this would demonstrate a regrettable misuse of the impact factor (see What is impact factor misuse?), in particular for a journal that publishes only protocols.
 The impact factor is a journal-based average of citations, and should not be misused to deduce the importance or significance of the research, in particular if it is only proposed research!

 Our authors do not (or should not) publish in JMIR Res Protoc (JRP) to get "impact factor brownie points".